Off-Season Production of Blueberries

 PROJECT LEADER(S): Gina Fernandez and Jim Ballington

 TYPE OF PROJECT: Research

-LOCATION: Cunningham Research Station – Kinston, NC
+LOCATION: Cunningham Research Station – Kinston, North Carolina

-Tidewater Research Station – Plymouth, NC
+Tidewater Research Station – Plymouth, North Carolina

 Greenhouse production of blueberries represents an opportunity for North Carolina growers to participate in a highly profitable off-season market.
 This project examines the potential of different genotypes for fall fruiting, and the cultural practices necessary to maximize yields in off-season production.
 Unfortunately, the blueberry cultivars tested were not found to be suitable for this type of production.